Karns11/RandomUserDataPipeline/README.md

     pip install requests pandas python-dotenv
    ```

-4. Obtain free api key from namsor:
+4. Obtain a free api key from namsor:
    navigate to https://namsor.app/.
 Create free account, verify email address, then copy api key.

 5. Create .env file to store the api key, rather than hard coding it in the application itself.
-   within the .env file, you should create a NAMSOR_API_KEY variable.
+   Within the .env file, you should create a NAMSOR_API_KEY variable.

-   easiest way is to run the following command to open vs code and then create the .env file in the project directory.
+   The easiest way to do that is to run the following command to open vscode and then create the .env file in the project directory.

    ```
    code .
    ```

-   if you dont have vscode installed, any text editor will do, just make sure the .env file is in the project directory and then do the following:
+   If you don't have vscode installed, any text editor will do, just make sure the .env file is in the project directory and then do the following:

    ```
     NAMSOR_API_KEY=<your api key>